Volume pricing supports minimum and maximum quantities and quantity increments.

 |Volume break 1||Volume break 2||Volume break 3|

 In this example, if the customer ordered 35 shirts, then they would pay $5 for each shirt (volume break 1) for a total of $175.
 If the customer ordered 80 shirts, then they would pay $3 for each shirt (volume break 2) for a total of $240, and so on.

 When you create a volume pricing list for products, your prices and increments don't need to be the same across variants.
-If you choose, you can have different quantity breaks and increments for each of your variants.
+If you choose, then you can have different quantity breaks and increments for each of your variants.

 |Pricing||Volume break||Number of shirts ordered||Order amount|

 |Buy 49 at $5 each||0 to 49||35||$175|